mmmmmm1988/YangChi_resume/README.md

 Propose and design a new routing metric ETOX and a hybrid routing protocol HyCare for network coding capable networks.
 ETOX consider both coding opportunities and wireless channel quality.
 HyCare has both link-state routing and reverse forwarding functions.
 Fully implemented in ns-3 with C++.
 Achieve around 100% throughput gain compared to classical routing protocols with network coding in wireless mesh network backbone.

-Publication: *HyCare: Hybrid Coding-Aware Routing with ETOX Metric in Multi-hop Wireless Networks, submitted to IEEE MASS 2013, first author*
+Publication: *HyCare: Hybrid Coding-Aware Routing with ETOX Metric in Multi-hop Wireless Networks, to appear at IEEE MASS 2013, first author*

 ###Network Locality in Wireless Networks: